kiataj/ngTMAs-radiomics/README.md

 # ngTMAs-radiomics
 This repository contains essential processes for processing ngTMAs micro-CT images for radiomics and deep learning applications.
+The processes are done for tif files but should be applicable to any other format as long as they are supported in [SimpleITK](https://pypi.org/project/SimpleITK/).

 ## Filters